 6. Avoid Shaving the Tattooed Area

-It is crucial to refrain from any form of hair removal on the skin bearing your fresh tattoo until the healing process is fully complete.
+Do not shave or use any other hair removal on a fresh tattoo until it has fully healed.
 Attempting to shave this delicate skin, particularly during the vital scabbing or flaking stages, presents a substantial risk.
 A razor blade can easily snag or tear away the protective crusts or the vulnerable new skin, which can re-traumatize the site, potentially resulting in compromised ink retention, permanent scarring, and interference with proper skin regeneration, significantly elevating the likelihood of infection.

 Consequently, it is highly recommended to postpone grooming the tattooed region for approximately one month, or until all epidermal shedding has naturally subsided and the skin’s surface texture feels smooth and integrated.